 - 2 tablespoons lemon juice 1 juiced lemon = ~2 tablespoons lemon juice

 - 1 teaspoon sea salt use less if sensitive to salt

 - Prepare: Gather everything you need.
 Rinse the chickpeas and peel the garlic cloves.
 Add everything except the ice cubes to your food processor (preferred) or high-speed blender.

 - Blend: Start blending and add one ice cube at a time pausing to add the next ice cube until the previous one has dissolved into the hummus.
 You will need to scrape down the sides at least once with a rubber spatula to ensure everything is well blended.
 Keep blending until your hummus has a smooth consistency.
 If it's too thick, blend in 1-2 more ice cubes.

-- dried chickpeas - 1 cup of dried chickpeas will become 3 cups of chickpeas once cooked.
+- if using dried chickpeas - 1 cup of dried chickpeas will become 3 cups of chickpeas once cooked.
 Be sure to drain & rinse.

-- chickpeas substitutions - any white bean (great northern bean, cannnellini beans)
+- chickpeas substitutions - any white bean (great northern bean, cannellini beans)

-- ice substitutions - ⅓ cup of olive brine (liquid in jar of olives), aquafaba (liquid in chickpea can), olive oil, avocado oil, grapeseed oil
+- ice substitutions - ⅓ cup of olive brine (liquid in jar of olives), aquafaba (liquid in chickpea can), olive oil, avocado oil or grapeseed oil.

 - don't have a rubber spatula? you can use a butter knife or spoon.